 - For input and output of MIDI data, also see Mixer.

 - To simultaneously input notes and receive audio generated by musescore with your MIDI device, you need to select the correct MIDI Input and MIDI Output options (on Windows MIDI Output might be "MMS<device name>") and close and reopen musescore to apply the settings.

 Check these options as required if using the JACK Audio Connection Kit.

 In case of lost communication between your audio device or your MIDI keyboard and MuseScore (no sound output or MIDI action), click on Restart Audio and MIDI Devices to restore them.

 These settings determine how files from other sources are imported:

-- MusicXML layout options
+- MusicXML: Set the MusicXML import options

-- Shortest note in MIDI files
+- MIDI: Define the shortest note when importing MIDI files